compose-spec/compose-spec/05-services.md

 `uts` configures the UTS namespace mode set for the service container.
 When unspecified it is the runtime's decision to assign a UTS namespace, if supported.
 Available values are:

-- `'host'` which results in the container using the same UTS namespace as the host.
+- `'host'`: Results in the container using the same UTS namespace as the host.

 ```yml
     uts: "host"